-If students wish to show a recorded session to a professional audience outside of NSU, they must re-contact the clients seen on the DVD, explain to them what they intend to do, and obtain a release signed by them in advance of the presentation.
+If students wish to show a recorded session to a professional audience outside of NSU, they must re-contact the clients seen on the recording and explain their request to present the case, when and where and for what purpose.
+The student must have each adult client sign a release, Authorization for Use or Disclosure of Information for Educational and Related Purposes, in advance of the presentation.

-DVDs and portable hard drives will be made available to students.
-All DVD's and portable hard drives assigned during a student's time at BTI must be turned in to the practicum supervisor at the end of each practicum session for storage.
+DVDs and the use of portable hard drives will be supplied to students.
+All DVDs and/or hard drives assigned during a student's time at BTI must be stored at BTI.
+The Practicum Supervisor at the end of each practicum session returns all related information to BTI for placement in locked storage.
+DVDs or any client recordings or information are not allowed off BTI premises.